-What is Pain and Suffering?
+What Qualifies As Pain and Suffering?

-In a personal injury claim following an accident caused by the negligence of another party, including car accidents, slip and falls, construction accidents, and product liability accidents, damages usually get divided into two types: special damages and general damages.
+In a personal injury claim following an accident caused by the negligence of another party, including car accidents, slip and falls, construction accidents, and product liability accidents, damages are usually get divided into two types: special damages and general damages.

 Pain and suffering usually fall into two categories: physical suffering, including the pain of your injuries, and mental anguish.
 Many injury victims face both.
 Consider, for example, a slip and fall accident that results in a broken hip.
 The physical pain from such an accident can prove excruciating.